hupf/tws18-graphql/04_arguments.md

 * Extend your schema to accept an argument that filters the list of objects.
 * Pass an argument in the query.
+* See what happens if you don't pass an argument in the query (see [Non-Null](https://graphql.github.io/learn/schema/#lists-and-non-null))

 ## Exercise: Option argument